shuttleai/shuttleai-discord/README.md

 ## Getting Started

-Below are some basic streaming examples for the ShuttleAI API.
+Below is a non-streamed sync and async example for the ShuttleAI API.
 You can find more examples in the `examples/` directory.

 ### Synchronous Client